mcarr-and/go-gin-marshalling/proxy/README.md

 This is an example Go-gin application that demonstrates nested spans.

-This uses the opentelemetry instrumented http client[otelhttp](https://github.com/open-telemetry/opentelemetry-go-contrib/tree/main/instrumentation/net/http/otelhttp)
+This uses the opentelemetry instrumented http client [otelhttp](https://github.com/open-telemetry/opentelemetry-go-contrib/tree/main/instrumentation/net/http/otelhttp)

 This is a simple pass through service that calls the Album service.